Professors of Practice Guidelines

 Promotion to Associate or Full Professor of Practice requires demonstrated excellence in instruction and pedagogy.
 For promotion to Associate Professor of Practice there should be evidence of instructional accomplishments beyond the department, including university and disciplinary engagement.
 For promotion to Full Professor of Practice, the instructional work should include evidence of national or international visibility, leadership and impact.
 The College of Arts and Sciences supports hiring the best candidates and then encouraging them to use the resources available to build a local, regional, national, and, if relevant, international record for instructional excellence.

 The College of Arts and Sciences requires letters from external reviewers as part of the file submitted for all Professors of Practice going up for promotion.
-The College requires at least three letters from external reviewers who are Full Professors, or their equivalent rank for instructional faculty, in institutions that fit the Carnegie classification of Doctoral Universities: Highest Research Activity (DU: HRA).
-The College of Arts and Sciences will maintain a list of equivalent faculty ranks for typical peer institutions.
+The College requires at least three letters from external reviewers who are Full Professors, or their equivalent rank for instructional faculty, in institutions that fit the Carnegie classification of R1: Doctoral Universities-Very High Research Activity.
 For example, in some Big Ten Academic Alliance peer institutions, the title of Distinguished Lecturer is equivalent to UNL’s Full Professor of Practice.
 On the other hand, a “Professor of the Practice” in some Big Ten Academic Alliance institutions is reserved for professionals performing instructional roles in medical schools or law colleges that may not be appropriate for inclusion as external reviewers.
-Additional letters from external reviewers who are renowned teaching faculty at non-DU: HRA institutions (such as at a liberal arts college) or who are Associate Professors at DU: HRA institutions (for promotion to Associate Professor of Practice) will be acceptable.
+Additional letters from external reviewers who are renowned teaching faculty at non-R1 institutions (such as at a liberal arts college) or who are Associate Professors at R1 institutions (for promotion to Associate Professor of Practice) will be acceptable.
 Exceptions to these guidelines can be recommended by the Chair but must be include a reasonable and strong justification.

 Prior approval of all external reviewers must be obtained from the Associate Dean for Faculty.
-This request should include information on the external reviewer, including rank, institution, and (if not DU: HRA) supporting documentation on the unique qualifications of the suggested reviewer.
+This request should include information on the external reviewer, including rank, institution, and (if not R1) supporting documentation on the unique qualifications of the suggested reviewer.

 External reviewers will be asked to evaluate the candidate’s instructional and pedagogical contributions.
 The reviewers will be provided an instructional portfolio for their review.
 This portfolio should highlight the candidate’s instructional contributions to the department, college and university as well as (for promotion to full) evidence of leadership and impact in the discipline on matters of instruction and pedagogy.
 The reviewers will be provided with an overview of the Professor of Practice faculty evaluation criteria.
 For promotion to Associate Professor of Practice, there should be evidence of excellence in instructional activity and impact beyond the department.
 For promotion to Professor of Practice, there should be evidence of national or international visibility, leadership and impact in instruction and pedagogy in the discipline.